Step/Blended Families

 Ex-Partners

 When your partner is actively coparenting with an ex, it can feel like the ex is always looking over your shoulder.
 Alternatively, you may be coparenting with your ex and wishing your partner would be more understanding.
 This dynamic can be hard for everyone.
-Whether the relationship is cordial or not, therapy can help everyone set boundaries and adjust to the new normal.
+Whether the relationship is cordial or not, therapy can help everyone adjust to the new normal.

 Artist Unknown.
 Located in Montréal, Canada.